15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 How To Do It

-1. Kneel on the floor and grasp the ab wheel roller with your hands, your arms should be straight and your torso fairly upright in the start position.
+1. Kneel on the floor and grasp the ab wheel roller with your hands.

-2. Allow the abs wheel to roll forward as far as possible with just your knees and toes touching the floor while you maintain your grip on this.
+2. Allow the abs wheel to roll forward as far as possible, with just your knees and toes touching the floor, while maintaining your grip.

-3. The goal is to be as flat as possible in the finish position, with your torso and upper legs parallel with the floor and hovering just a couple of inches above it.
+3. In the finish position, the goal is to be as flat as possible, with your torso and upper legs parallel to the floor and hovering just a couple of inches above it.

 11. Stability Ball Forearm Plank

-Stability Ball Forearm Plank is a challenging and effective core body exercise that forces you to pull your abs in, tighten your glutes and squeeze your legs to hold your body in a straight line.
+It is a challenging and effective core body exercise that forces you to pull your abs in, tighten your glutes, and squeeze your legs to hold your body straight.

 Stability Ball Forearm Plank